IABTechLab/uid2docs/docs/guides/mobile-plugin-gma-ios.md

 <!-- As of 2024-04-17 -->

-This documentation is for the UID2 GMA Plugin for iOS version 0.3.0.
+This documentation is for the UID2 GMA Plugin for iOS version 0.3.0 or later.

 ## GitHub Repository